Hezbollah allies sanctioned by US denounce Washington’s move

 On Tuesday, David Schenker, the assistant secretary in the State Department’s Bureau of Near Eastern Affairs said “I believe that we are making some incremental progress” regarding the Lebanon-Israel border dispute.
 Schenker added he hopes to sign a framework agreement for the two countries to start discussing their maritime dispute.

-Amal, whose leader has been leading the talks with the U.S. over the border dispute, said a framework agreement was reached with the American side.
-The group added that Washington agreed on it July 9, but so far is refusing to make a public announcement about the deal.
+Amal, whose leader has been leading the talks with the U.S. over the border dispute, said a framework agreement has already been reached with the American side.
+Washington agreed on it July 9, the group said, but so far is refusing to make a public announcement about the deal.

 Some analysts in Lebanon saw the sanctions as a message to Hezbollah’s allies to review their links with the Iran-backed group, especially by targeting a Christian ally for the first time.